England | Scotland | Wales | Northern Ireland | Ireland

 Beverley Westwood Hospital, Beverley tel.
 478880 (has x-ray facilities and plastering facilities, open until 5pm only)

 You may encounter problems when ordering medications and custom requests at the same time.
-Therefore in order to ensure that you order all of your required medications and custom requests, please select the medication you wish to order and then click on the "continue" button, at that stage you will have the opportunity to create a "custom" request.
+To make sure that you order all of your required medications and custom requests, please select the medication you wish to order and then click on the "continue" button, at that stage you will have the opportunity to create a "custom" request.
 If in doubt please contact your practice.

 What are repeat prescriptions?